Palestinian Emirates Plan: History

 The Palestinian Emirates Plan emerged in the context of decades of failed peace efforts and growing fragmentation in Palestinian governance.
 Following the Oslo Accords (1993–95), the Palestinian Authority (PA) was established to administer the West Bank and Gaza.
 However, the PA has faced persistent challenges, including internal political divisions, most notably the Hamas takeover of Gaza in 2007, corruption, and the absence of a final-status agreement with Israel.
 Parallel to these developments, traditional clan-based structures have retained influence, particularly in areas like Hebron, where large families often operate independently of the PA.
-Earlier Israeli efforts to empower local leaders, such as the “Village Leagues” in the 1980s, failed amid widespread Palestinian opposition and loyalty to the national project led by the Palestine Liberation Organization (PLO).
+Earlier Israeli efforts to empower clan leaders, such as the promotion of the “Village Leagues” in the 1980s over the elected city councils and the National Guidance Committee, failed amid widespread Palestinian opposition and loyalty to the national project led by the Palestine Liberation Organization (PLO).

 The emirates concept was later popularized by Israeli scholar Mordechai Kedar, who has advocated an “eight-state solution” since 2012.
 Kedar’s plan is based on the premise that Middle Eastern society is organized primarily along tribal and clan lines, and that Western-style nation-states have failed in the region when they encompass multiple rival groups.
 He points to the relative stability of Gulf emirates ruled by single families (e.g. Kuwait, Qatar, the UAE) in contrast to the internal strife in multi-ethnic states like Syria, Iraq, Lebanon, Libya, or Yemen.
 Accordingly, the plan envisions breaking Palestinian society into city-based emirates governed by local clans, each exercising self-rule over a city and its surrounding area.
 Proposed emirates include the Gaza Strip, as well as major West Bank population centers such as Jenin, Nablus, Ramallah, Jericho, Tulkarm, Qalqilya, and the Arab parts of Hebron, all locales where traditional clan leadership remains influential.
 Under this framework, each emirate would manage its own affairs – from security to economy – potentially coordinating through a council, while Israel would retain overall security control between these enclaves.
 The plan rejects the idea of a unified Palestinian national government, arguing that a loose federation of city-emirates aligns better with historical tribal identities and could produce more stable governance.